 Advanced Study Phase

 During these two semesters, you can choose modules from a broad range of topics to suit your interests.
 We offer approximately 45 modules in the areas of Finance and Banking, Managing Organisations, Economics, and Business and Society.
-Some specialisations also have advanced specialisation modules in semesters 6 and 7.
+Some specializations also have advanced specialization modules in semesters 6 and 7.